 Chop up the an onion, carrots, bell peppers and jalapeno so you’re already to go once you start cooking.

 Quick Tip: Wash and de-seed the jalapeno pepper before dicing then make sure you give your hands a good wash right away.

-2. Saute the Onion and Garlic
+2. Saute the onion and garlic.

-Once you’ve got everything ready to go, add the onion and garlic to a large soup pot with a few splashes of water and bring to medium heat.
+Once you’ve got everything ready to go, add the onion and garlic to a large soup pot with 2 tbsp of water (or olive oil) and a pinch of salt and pepper and bring to medium heat.

 Note: If the onion starts to brown a bit on the bottom and the pan is drying out, no problem.
 Add a bit of water to “de-glaze” the pan, scraping the browned bits back into the mix to help add depth of flavour the dish.